helidon-io/helidon/docs/se/metrics/metrics.md

 - Do not measure the personalized greeting requests.
 - Measure only endpoints on the default socket and the socket named `private`.
 Endpoints on other sockets (such as if you had an `admin` socket) are not measured.

-The [AutoHttpMetricsConfig documentation](../../config/io_helidon_webserver_observe_metrics_AutoHttpMetricsConfig.md) describes the configuration more fully.
+The [AutoHttpMetricsConfig documentation][autohttpmetricsconfig] describes the configuration more fully.

 ## Examples

 Helidon SE includes several pre-written example applications illustrating aspects of metrics:

-- [Enabling/disabling meters](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/metrics/filtering/se) using `MetricsObserver` and `MetricsConfig`
+- [Enabling/disabling meters][enabling-disabling-meters] using `MetricsObserver` and `MetricsConfig`
-- [Controlling key performance indicator metrics](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/metrics/kpi) using configuration and `KeyPerformanceIndicatorMetricsSettings`.
+- [Controlling key performance indicator metrics][controlling-key-performance-indicator-metrics] using configuration and `KeyPerformanceIndicatorMetricsSettings`.

 The rest of this section shows how to add a custom meter to your code and how to configure the Helidon metrics subsystem.